 This type of cufflink is often called a bullet back and toggle closure cufflink.
 There are other types of cufflinks with different kinds of backings, too.
 A stud or button cufflink has a fixed backing, meaning the individual parts do not move.
 They’re secure, small, and fairly lightweight.
 Rather than a post, chain link cufflinks have two decorative ends connected by a short chain to create a traditional and dapper look.

 Although cufflinks are most often used as formal or semi-formal accessories, there are other occasions where they’re appropriate too!

 For formal events

-If you have an invitation to a fancy dress party, award show, or gala, you’ll want to choose cufflinks that pair well with formal evening wear.
+If you have an invitation to a fancy dress party, award show, or gala, you’ll want to pick the right cufflinks that pair well with formal evening wear.
 Understated cufflinks with an elegant, simple design look good with a classic black tux and white shirt.
 You usually can’t go wrong with mother-of-pearl or onyx cufflinks that add a slight pop to your shirt, but still, respect the formality of the event.

 For semi-formal events

 You have a little more room to play and express your style at cocktail parties, weddings, or office parties.
 There are many cufflink materials and designs that are suited for all occasions: carbon fiber, enamel, precious stones, titanium, and glass.